eslamAborya1/Crider/README.md

-# 🚗 CRidir – Smart Car Road Assistant
+# 🚗 CRidr – Smart Car Road Assistant

 ## 📌 Overview
 **CRidir** is a smart road assistance system for drivers.